teuteuguy/amazon-freertos-workshop-docs/_advanced_docs/02-facilitate-workshop-guide.md

 Obviously, running in your account will consume AWS resources, and your account limits (for EC2) may need to be raised for your students to be able to run the workshop.

-Also, the labs require having access to M5StickC devices.
-You can order them from M5Stack, here: [https://m5stack.com/collections/m5-core/products/stick-c](https://m5stack.com/collections/m5-core/products/stick-c).
+Also, the labs require having access devices.
+Currently the labs use the M5StickC device, which you can order from M5Stack, here: [https://m5stack.com/collections/m5-core/products/stick-c](https://m5stack.com/collections/m5-core/products/stick-c).

 # CloudFormation Script